pjparis/pySSAS-python-Sediment-Size-Analysis-by-Sieve/README.md

 ## Part III: Notes:
-1. SedSASample was written and tested in a Python 3.x environment.
+1. pySSASample was written and tested in a Python 3.x environment.
 It should work under 2.7.x conditions, but do test before proceeding with production work.

-2. SedSASample doesn't [yet] do much error handling and so, if something goes wrong expect to see a jumble of obscure tracebacks and other text that may or may not make much sense.
+2. pySSASample doesn't [yet] do much error handling and so, if something goes wrong expect to see a jumble of obscure tracebacks and other text that may or may not make much sense.
 Error handling is being folded into the class, but it may never be implemented sufficiently to cover every possible event.

-3. If you do not already have Python installed (Windows users), or only have the core interpreter (Linux, Unix, and OSX users), suggest installing Continuum Analytic's Anaconda distribution.
+3. If you do not already have Python installed (Windows users), or only have the core interpreter (Linux, Unix, and OSX users), suggest installing Anaconda's Anaconda distribution.
 Anaconda contains a really nice softare application package manager called conda that makes it easy to install and updated a Python environment, or environments.
 Get it here: https://www.continuum.io/downloads

 **Included sample scripts:**  Actually, just sample data sets, for now.
-These work with the example scripts presented in SedimentSizeAnalysisbySieveNotebook, a Jupyter Notebook that also just happens to document much of the internals and user interface(s) for the class.
+These work with the example scripts presented in pySedimentSizeAnalysisbySieveNotebook, a Jupyter Notebook that also just happens to document much of the internals and user interface(s) for the class.
     <br><br>
     <br><br>
 ## Part IV: User-callable Class Methods: